30 Noteworthy Novels Set in Oxford

 The Late Scholar by Jill Paton Walsh

-“The Late Scholar” by Jill Paton Walsh follows Lord Peter Wimsey and Harriet Vane as they are drawn into a mystery at an Oxford college.
-The story has them investigating disputes over the sale of a valuable manuscript, which escalate into strange and deadly events.
+Lord Peter Wimsey and Harriet Vane find themselves drawn into a mystery at an Oxford college.
+They investigate disputes over the sale of a valuable manuscript.
+These arguments escalate into strange and deadly events.

-The blend of academic politics and murder keeps the tension high against the backdrop of Oxford’s traditions and charm.
+The mix of academic politics and murder keeps the tension high against the backdrop of Oxford’s traditions.

 10. 10